MRYingLEE/Seq2Seq/README.md

 So, no pure statistics model was covered.
 Technically I use deep learning model, maybe along with some statistics model as part.
 Time series (TS) data is focused.
 Technically 2 kinds of time-series data are supported.

-Logically, time-series data has the 3D shape of (N_ series, n_timestamp, n_features).
+Logically, time-series data has the 3D shape of (n_ series, n_timestamp, n_features).

 Usually, time-series data can be categorized as:
 ## Tabular Data Source